microsoft/pai/example/pytorch.md

 # PyTorch on PAI

 This guide introduces how to run [PyTorch](http://pytorch.org/) workload on PAI.
-The following contents show some basic PyTorch examples, other custom PyTorch code can be run similarly.
+The following contents show some basic PyTorch examples, other customized PyTorch code can be run similarly.

 ## Contents